by Wyn Hilty

 Oh, his apartment is right next to Monument Valley.

 Monument Valley, located on the border between Utah and Arizona, has been the location of innumerable movie shoots.
-John Ford, in particular, located so many of his Westerns there that he has had a lookout point named after him.
+Director John Ford, in particular, located so many of his Westerns there that he has had a lookout point named after him.
 Stagecoach, The Eiger Sanction, and Mission Impossible: II all shot scenes in Monument Valley, among many others.

 It’s Fruit Brute! –Hey! –Brute!